2025 Arts, Education and Law Three Minute Thesis

 Training

-• Creating Your 3MT Slide:
+• Creating you 3MT Slide:

 AEL Group Heat Prizes

-• AEL HDR winner - $500
+• AEL HDR Winner - $500

-• AEL HDR first runner up - $250
+• AEL HDR First runner up - $250

-• People’s choice - $150
+• AEL HDR People's choice - $150

 Griffith Final prizes

-2021 Three Minute Thesis (3MT)
+2025 Three Minute Thesis (3MT)

 Three Minute Thesis ( 3MT ) is an academic competition that challenges HDR candidates to describe their research in a language that can be understood by a non-specialist audience, within just three minutes.